top of page

 The manner in which the law is currently written is causing members of federally-recognized tribes to be denied entry back into the United States if they are unable to prove their blood quantum at the border.
 As federal law recognizes the right of Indian tribes to establish their own standards for citizenship, including methods that do not rely on blood quantum (See Santa Clara Pueblo v.
 Martinez, 436 U.S. 49 (1978)), 8 U.S.C. § 1359 is inconsistent with federal law because it relies on blood quantum as a measure of tribal affiliation, rather than proof of membership in a federally recognized tribe.

-Members of federally recognized tribes need Congress to enact the Tribal Border Crossing Parity Act in order to amend 8 U.S.C. § 1359 to recognize proof of enrollment in a federally recognized tribe when crossing into their own territory rather than being continually objected to institutionalized discrimination stemming from the Termination Era when the federal government sought to end its government-to-government relationship through harmful legislation.
+Members of federally recognized tribes need Congress to enact the H.R.
+4596/S.2577 The McCarran-Walter Technical Corrections Act in order to amend 8 U.S.C. § 1359 to recognize proof of enrollment in a federally recognized tribe when crossing into their own territory rather than being continually objected to institutionalized discrimination stemming from the Termination Era when the federal government sought to end its government-to-government relationship through harmful legislation.

 Blood Quanum